MaxIV-KitsControls/MocoDS/README.md

 Is necessary a Serial port to manage the MoCo.

-MAX IV version communicate vi Moxa device (Ethernet to Serial converter).
+MAX IV version communicate via Moxa device (Ethernet to Serial converter).

 Original software from Alba: https://github.com/ALBA-Synchrotron/MocoDS